JarveeLee/Text_detect_for_Traffic_sign/README.md

 And this easy algorithm can get 0.85 pitches coverage(the result of connect_pix).But the performance of SVM is very bad,recall 0.97 but precision 0.39.Obviously that means inadequate negative samples.I just store code here in case of PC crashing..... tr
-# If you want to run the code ,remember to change lots of absolute path by your own,and switch train_mod to 2 to use ann judgement.
+# If you want to run the code ,remember to change lots of absolute path by your own,and switch train_mod in SVM_train to 2 to generate ann.xml,and switch jud_mod in baidu_process to use it.